Triangles in randomly perturbed graphs: Proof of the auxiliary lemmas

 We will prove this lemma at the end of this section.
-With this lemma at hand it is then easy to prove Lemma~\ref{lem:tripartite}, after adding a perfect matching in $G(U,W,p)$ between the vertices not covered by $M$ with Lemma~\ref{lem:blow-up}, for which the $\log n$-term is essential.
-For Lemma~\ref{lem:tripartite2} we will use the minimum degree condition and $G(V,p)$ to find additional triangles covering the remaining vertices from $U$ and $W$ that are not covered by $M$.
-Lemma~\ref{lem:bipartite} follows from Lemma~\ref{lem:tripartite2} after splitting the sets appropriately.
+For Lemma~\ref{lem:tripartite2}, we will use the minimum degree condition and $G(V,p)$ to find additional triangles covering the remaining vertices from $U$ and $W$ that are not covered by $M$.
+We now proceed to the details of this proof.